-Over the past two years, Android antivirus apps have grown in popularity.
+Over the past few years, Android antivirus apps have grown in popularity.
 Most are free, but for the best protection, you’ll need to pay a monthly or yearly fee.
-If you stick to the Google Play Store for app downloads, you’ll probably be fine.
-That said, we have a little of everything below to protect you from malware, viruses and more.
+With that in mind, we have a little of everything below to protect you from malware, viruses and more.

 As we mentioned above, malware and virus problems on Android aren’t nearly as bad as some people make it sound like.
 I’ve never had an issue in all my years using Android, even since the beginning with my T-Mobile G1, but others have.
 Like those fake vibrating pop-ups while browsing the web.
 Which, by the way, Google removed with an update to the Chrome web browser.

-Android Antivirus apps can protect your smartphone and keep it safe, and most have extra features worth using and paying for.
+Android Antivirus apps can protect your smartphone and keep it safe, and most have extra features worth using and paying for too.
 Some of those include find my phone features, security as a whole, or even photo vaults to keep your personal data safe from prying eyes or theft.
 These are some of our favorites.

 AVG AntiVirus Security Free

 First up is AVG, simply because everyone’s probably heard of them.
 AVG is a staple in the PC antivirus space, and they have excellent options for Android.
 AVG has over 100 million downloads and tons of excellent reviews, not to mention the free version offers enough protection for most users.